Entregadores Antifascistas

-Entregadores Antifascistas is the name of a movement that has emerged in Brazil at the height of the COVID-19 pandemic in 2020.
+Entregadores Antifascistas (English: Antifascist Deliverers) is the name of a movement that has emerged in Brazil at the height of the COVID-19 pandemic in 2020.
 This movement has been focused on the public denunciation of labor conditions of food delivery workers in Brazil, under the gig economy.

 Background

 It was estimated in 2019 that "4 million Brazilians 'employed' by companies such as Uber, iFood, 99 and Rappi, constituting some of the largest 'employers' in the country" During the pandemic, the demand for informal jobs has increased.
 In response to that precarity of labor, Paulo Roberto da Silva Lima (nicknamed Paulo Galo or Galo de Luta) started to denounce the conditions he faced, and consequently started a movement.
 This movement, the "Entregadores Antifascistas", gained most traction once it reached the internet and has " become one of the most significant striker movements of the year 2020 in Brazil."
 With its growing relevance, the movement has been widely covered by prominent media outlets in Brazil, such as Carta Capital, Folha de S. Paulo, The Intercept Brasil, R7 Globo, as well as generating high repercussion online, on social media.

 According to R7, workers earn around R $2,000 or R $2,500 per month, provided they work around 8 to 12 hours a day, 26 days a month.
 Despite, 56,7% of them work more than 9 hours per day during the pandemic and 52% are currently working all 7 days of the week.
 From conducted interviews, 60% of workers claim they did not receive support to reduce the risk of contamination by COVID-19.
 Of the respondents, only 19.4% said they were provided with hand sanitizer by the companies.